Alana Tappin, Psy.D., C.Psych

 As a therapist, I focus on building a strong relationship with you based in openness and collaboration.
 I want to support you to develop skills in order to thrive.
 I believe that lasting, positive change comes from self-awareness and the use of concrete tools to work on your goals.
 I will work with you to understand your emotions, thoughts and actions.
 In therapy, I work using an integrative approach with a wide range of concerns including depression, anxiety, trauma, anger, emotional dysregulation, self-esteem, life transitions, and interpersonal relationships.
 I have great interest and experience in working with concerns of diversity, improving family relationships, parenting support, interpersonal relationships, anxiety, and depression.
-I am currently a Master of Psychology candidate at Adler Graduate Professional School, and my work is supervised by Dr. Alana Tappin.
+I hold a Master of Psychology degree from the Adler Graduate Professional School, and my work is supervised by Dr. Alana Tappin.

 Susie Schafer, H.B.A., MPsy.

 Brené Brown, a renowned shame researcher has shared that, “owning our story and loving ourselves through that process is the bravest things we will ever do”.
 I support people to own their stories.
 I often work with people who have already done some personal growth work, talk therapy, and/or counselling but may still need to release their old patterns from the past.

 For me, healing has been a journey of making sense of the past, learning, grieving, working with shame and unseating false self-beliefs.
 It involved releasing parts of myself previously stuck in the past and most of all, developing self-compassion and the capacity to tolerate disappointment.

 Therapy can be life-changing when the client feels seen, heard, understood, and warmly accepted by the therapist, and when the therapeutic relationship is built on a foundation of safety, trust, respect, and collaboration.